emilywr/wr-materialized-views/visit_level_conversions/README.md

 visit_level_conversions

 ### Description
-For any any mammogram visit, this table will indicate the type of conversion for that visit.
+For any screening mammogram visit, this table will indicate the type of conversion for that visit.

 ### Date of Creation
 02/22/2019